raiden6/notes/dev/react/stompjs.md

 ## Components
 - The Spring backend configures a message broker and defines the endpoint mappings that clients connect to using STOMP over WebSockets.
   - It could be simple in-memory broker like the Spring built-in Simple Broker, or a full-fledged one like RabbitMQ.
-  - In our Spring app, we use the built-in Simple Broker.
+  - In our Spring app, we use the built-in SimpleBroker.

 ## Queue vs. Topic
 - Use a queue if a message is user-specific, and you want the message to be consumed by only one user.